King Girado: Media appearances

 Before King entered showbusiness, he had done television commercials such as Talk N' Txt, Nescafe and Lotus ballpen.
 In 2005, he did a Mexicorn TV commercial with actress Pauleen Luna.

 He has become part of the Sunday variety show ASAP of ABS CBN after performing at the Happy 50TV concert with F4, Barbie Hsu and other Local artists.

-He was chosen by MTV Philippines as their Rising star of the month of April 2004.
+He was chosen by MTV Philippines as their Rising Star of the Month of April 2004.

 King appeared in an episode in Buttercup (TV series) of ABS CBN as a bar performer singing his song Muli mong mahalin.

 He interpreted the song Huwag Ka Nang umiyak during the finals competition night of the 2004 Himig Handog Love songs which was recorded by True faith for the soundtrack.

-King joined his fellow Star Music and ABS CBN artists in 2005 recording and doing a music video for the Philippine Tourism Authority (PTA) entitled "Pilipino sa Turismo’y Aktibo" featuring the Philippines' sights, destinations and cultural heritage.
+King joined his fellow Star Music and ABS CBN artists in 2005 recording and doing a music video for the Philippine Tourism Authority entitled "Pilipino sa Turismo’y Aktibo" featuring the Philippines' sights, destinations and cultural heritage.

 King Appeared in a couple of his sister Nina's music video and also helped her conceptualize her latest 2011 album "Stay Alive".